Technocracy movement: Origins

 The technocratic movement has its origins with the progressive engineers of the early twentieth century and the writings of Edward Bellamy, along with some of the later works of Thorstein Veblen such as The Engineers And The Price System written in 1921.
 William H. Smyth, a California engineer, invented the word technocracy in 1919 to describe "the rule of the people made effective through the agency of their servants, the scientists and engineers", and in the 1920s it was used to describe the works of Thorstein Veblen.

 Early technocratic organizations formed after the First World War.
-These included Henry Gantt’s "The New Machine" and Veblen’s "Soviet of Technicians".
+These included Henry Gantt’s "The New Machine" and Veblen's "Soviet of Technicians".
 These organizations folded after a short time.
 Writers such as Henry Gantt, Thorstein Veblen, and Howard Scott suggested that businesspeople were incapable of reforming their industries in the public interest and that control of industry should thus be given to engineers.

 Europe

 In Germany before the Second World War, a technocratic movement based on the American model introduced by Technocracy Incorporated existed, but ran afoul of the political system there.

 There was a Soviet movement, the early history of which resembled the North American one during the interwar period.
 One of its leading members was engineer Peter Palchinsky.
 Technocratic ideology was also promoted in the Engineer's Herald journal.
-The Soviet technocrats advanced the scientization of the economic development, management as well as industrial and organizational psychology under the slogan, "the future belongs to the managing-engineers and the engineering-managers.".
+The Soviet technocrats advanced the scientization of the economic development, management as well as industrial and organizational psychology under the slogan, "the future belongs to the managing-engineers and the engineering-managers".

 Those viewpoints were supported by leading Right Opposition members Nikolai Bukharin and Alexei Rykov.
 The promotion of an alternative view on the country's industrialization and the engineer's role in society incurred Joseph Stalin's wrath.
 Palchinsky was executed in 1929, and a year later leading Soviet engineers were accused of an anti-government conspiracy in the Industrial Party Trial.
 A large scale persecution of engineers followed, forcing them to focus on narrow technical issues assigned to them by communist party leaders.

-The concept of Tectology developed by Alexander Bogdanov, perhaps the most important of the non-Leninist Bolsheviks, bears some semblance to technocratic ideas.
+The concept of Tektology developed by Alexander Bogdanov, perhaps the most important of the non-Leninist Bolsheviks, bears some semblance to technocratic ideas.
 Both Bogdanov's fiction and his political writings, as presented by Zenovia Sochor, imply that he expected a coming revolution against capitalism to lead to a technocratic society.